aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/notes-slide-manipulation/remove-notes-from-all-slides/_index.md

 ### 2. Is Aspose.Slides for .NET a free library?

 Aspose.Slides for .NET is not a free library.
-You can find pricing and licensing information on the [official website](https://purchase.aspose.com/buy).
+You can find pricing and licensing information on the [website](https://purchase.aspose.com/buy).

 ### 3. Can I try Aspose.Slides for .NET before purchasing?